 If You Have Insurance

-- Verify with your insurance company what your mental health coverage is, as some plans only cover medical, and not behavioral health.
-Additionally, the exact amount of your out-of-pocket responsibility can vary.
-Some insurance plans may have a co-pay, while others may require that you pay toward your deductible.
-It’s good to know this amount before starting therapy so that you don’t experience any surprises.
+- Confirm with your insurance what mental health coverage you have, as some plans cover only medical, not behavioral health.
+The exact out-of-pocket amount can vary; some plans have a copay, others require you to pay toward a deductible.
+Knowing these details before starting therapy helps you avoid surprises.

 Frequently Asked Questions About Payments and Fees